pranay-infra/aws-cloud-labs/AWS/README.md

 ECS -
 EKS -

-Service	What it does	Simple example
-IAM	Manages users, roles, and permissions	Give a developer permission to access only S3 EC2	Provides virtual servers	Run your Node.js/Java/Python application on a server S3	Stores files/objects	Store images, videos, PDFs, backups VPC	Creates your private network in AWS	Put your EC2 server and RDS database in a private network RDS	Managed relational databases	Run MySQL/PostgreSQL without managing the database server CloudWatch	Monitoring, logs, metrics, and alarms	Alert when EC2 CPU usage goes above 80% Lambda	Runs code without managing servers	Resize an image automatically when uploaded to S3 Elastic Load Balancing (ELB)	Distributes traffic across servers	Send users between EC2 Server 1 and Server 2 Auto Scaling	Automatically adds/removes EC2 servers	Add servers when traffic increases Route 53	DNS and domain management	myapp.com → your AWS application AWS CLI	Manage AWS using terminal commands	Create an S3 bucket from the command line Terraform	Infrastructure as Code	Create EC2, VPC, and S3 using .tf files Amplify	Helps build/deploy full-stack web/mobile apps	Deploy a React application with AWS backend ECS	Runs Docker containers on AWS	Deploy your Dockerized Node.js application EKS	Managed Kubernetes on AWS	Run and manage Kubernetes containers/clusters
+#####
+AWS Services
+IAM – Manages users, roles, and permissions.
+EC2 – Provides virtual servers to run applications.
+S3 – Stores files such as images, videos, PDFs, and backups.
+VPC – Creates a private network in AWS.
+RDS – Provides managed relational databases like MySQL and PostgreSQL.
+CloudWatch – Monitors applications, logs, metrics, and alerts.
+Lambda – Runs code without managing servers.
+Elastic Load Balancing (ELB) – Distributes traffic across multiple servers.
+Auto Scaling – Automatically adds or removes servers based on traffic.
+Route 53 – Provides DNS and domain management.
+AWS CLI – Manages AWS resources using terminal commands.
+Terraform – Creates and manages infrastructure using Infrastructure as Code.
+AWS Amplify – Helps build and deploy full-stack web and mobile applications.
+ECS – Runs and manages Docker containers on AWS.
+EKS – Provides managed Kubernetes on AWS.
+Examples
+IAM → Give a developer access only to S3.
+EC2 → Run a Node.js, Java, or Python application.
+S3 → Store images, videos, PDFs, and backups.
+VPC → Place EC2 and RDS inside a private network.
+RDS → Run MySQL/PostgreSQL without managing the database server.
+CloudWatch → Alert when EC2 CPU usage goes above 80%.
+Lambda → Resize an image automatically after uploading it to S3.
+ELB → Distribute users between EC2 Server 1 and Server 2.
+Auto Scaling → Add servers when traffic increases.
+Route 53 → Connect myapp.com to your AWS application.
+AWS CLI → Create an S3 bucket from the terminal.
+Terraform → Create EC2, VPC, and S3 using .tf files.
+Amplify → Deploy a React application with an AWS backend.
+ECS → Deploy a Dockerized Node.js application.
+EKS → Run containerized applications using Kubernetes.

 My goal is to build strong practical knowledge of AWS Cloud and develop the skills required to design, deploy, monitor, secure, and troubleshoot cloud infrastructure.